Top FAQ's around what you need to study in Dublin, including Visa application, how to apply for a visa and costs.

 3) Find out if you need a visa

 If you’re a non-EU/EEA student, you’ll have to apply for a visa.
+(Please note that proof of health insurance is required when applying for a student visa – see 4) below).
 You’ll also have to register with the Irish Naturalisation & Immigration Service (INIS) within a month of arriving in Ireland.
-You can check out [link]everything you need to know about visas and INIS here[/link].
+Check out everything you need to know about visas and INIS.

 Lots of airlines fly to Dublin with the airport being the home base for both Aer Lingus and Ryanair.
 Book as early as you can to keep costs down.
 Travel insurance is always a good idea in case you have to change your plans.

 Your passport, obviously.
 And an original copy your birth certificate.
-If you’re planning to drive a car in Dublin, you can find out about driving licences.
+Your European Health Insurance Card (EHIC) or private health insurance information.
+If you’re planning to drive a car in Dublin, you can find out about driving licences here

 Everyone in Dublin speaks English.
 But there are a few phrases that might require a bit of translation.
 ‘Grand’ means ‘Okay’ and is used by Irish people on a daily basis.
 Example: ‘How are things?’
 ‘Grand, yourself?’
 ‘Ah, grand’.
 ‘Story?’, well that means ‘what are you up to today?’.
 Example: ‘Story with yourself?’
 ‘Ah, I’m off to visit the granny.
 Chat to ya after.’
-We’ll let Dublin based sketch comedy group Foil Arms & Hog give you the full rundown:
+We’ll let Dublin-based comedy duo Foil Arms & Hog give you the full rundown:

 Looks like you’re all set.
-Keep an eye for the Poolbeg Towers on your descent into Dublin and go dté tú slán (safe travels in Irish)!
+Keep an eye for the Poolbeg Towers on your descent into Dublin and go dté tú slán (that’s ‘safe travels’ in Irish)!